2014 Monaghan County Council election

-An election to Monaghan County Council took place on 23 May 2014 as part of that year's Irish local elections.
-18 councillors were elected from three electoral divisions by PR-STV voting for a five-year term of office, a reduction of 2 seats compared to 2009.
-Monaghan also saw a further reduction in elected representation as Ballybay Town Council, Carrickmacross Town Council, Castleblayney Town Council, Clones Town Council and Monaghan Town Council were all abolished.
+An election to all 18 seats on Monaghan County Council took place on 23 May 2014 as part of the 2014 Irish local elections, a decrease from 20 seats at the 2009 election.
+County Monaghan was divided into three local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
+In addition, the town councils of Ballybay, Carrickmacross, Castleblayney, Clones and Monaghan were abolished.

-New Electoral Areas were introduced in 2013 and came into effect on 1 January 2014.
-The election in Ballybay-Clones local electoral area was disrupted when Fine Gael Councillor Owen Bannigan died suddenly while out canvassing on polling day.
+New LEAs were introduced in 2013 and came into effect on 1 January 2014.
+The election in Ballybay–Clones local electoral area was halted when Fine Gael Councillor Owen Bannigan died suddenly while out canvassing on polling day.
 The election for this area was cancelled and all the ballots cast were officially destroyed.
 He had been expected to top the poll.
 It was re-run on 7 June 2014.
-The election in the other two electoral areas of Carrickmacross-Castleblayney and Monaghan went ahead.

-Demonstrating their organisational strength within the county Sinn Féin emerged as the largest party after the elections with 7 seats, winning all the seats that the party contested.
-Fine Gael lost a seat in the Carrickmacross-Castleblayney LEA while Fianna Fáil lost a seat in Ballybay-Clones.
-Independents retained their 2 seats on the Council.
+Sinn Féin emerged as the largest party with 7 seats, winning all the seats it contested.
+Fine Gael lost a seat in the Carrickmacross–Castleblayney LEA while Fianna Fáil lost a seat in Ballybay–Clones.
+Independents retained their 2 seats on the council.